Shaurya Aur Anokhi Ki Kahani: Plot

 On the day of the wedding, Shaurya and his family arrive with baraat.
 Later, Tej arrives as well and Shaurya and Anokhi seek his blessings.
-Soon Anokhi is informed that her Sociology exam has been preponed to the same date and time as the wedding mahurat.
+Soon Anokhi is informed that her sociology exam has been preponed to the same date and time as the wedding mahurat.
 Anokhi feels worried and arrives at the Mandap sobbing.
 When Shaurya becomes aware of the exam, he asks Anokhi to prioritize her exam over marriage.
-Anokhi sits for the exam, but she takes too long and it seems that she will miss the wedding but Shaurya ensures that doesn't happen by arranging for the wedding setup at the college itself.
+Anokhi sits for the exam, but she takes too long and it seems that she will miss the wedding muhurat but Shaurya ensures that doesn't happen by arranging for the wedding setup at the college itself.
 Shaurya and Anokhi officially marry.
 Anokhi chooses to live in Sabherwal House when asked by Shaurya where she intends to go after marriage.
 At the reception, a guest asks her about her planning for further studies, Devi intervenes and replies that she won't study anymore as she is now the daughter-in-law of their house, much to Anokhi's dismay.
 Later Shaurya assures Anokhi about her career and they consummate their marriage.

-Few Days Later
+A few days later

 Alok tries to molest a student, Priyanka, but she escapes and lodges a complaint against him.
 Anokhi supports her, to the Sabherwal family's dismay.
 Shaurya too supports Anokhi as he discovers the evidence against Alok.
-But Shagun supports Alok and asks Priyanka to make a false recording against Anokhi.
+However, Shagun supports Alok and asks Priyanka to make a false recording against Anokhi.
 The Sabherwals expel Anokhi from the house without Shaurya's knowledge who is busy collecting proofs in favor of Anokhi.
 He makes Priyanka blurt out the whole truth of the matter.
 Anokhi is proven innocent, Shagun is expelled from college.
 Shaurya leaves Sabherwal mansion to support and live with Anokhi.
 Thus, Sabherwals realise their mistake and expel Alok from the house and apologise to Shaurya, Anokhi and Aastha.
 The Sabherwals reunite and the show ends from where it started, SIAC.